 - For entry to the one year PGDE course you must have an approved degree and also Higher English together with Maths at National 5.
 You must normally have studied at least 2 of the following subjects in your degree or elsewhere: science, social studies, expressive arts, religious and moral education, technology, modern foreign languages.

-- National 5 Applications of Maths is accepted in place of Maths at all universities with the exception of University of Edinburgh.
+- National 5 Applications of Maths is accepted in place of Maths.

 - If you do not have the entry requirements for a degree course, you may be able to get into a one year Access course at college.
 This programme is aimed at those who have been out of education for at least five years.